yowainwright/codependence/README.md

 ---

-### Using the `codependence.codependencies` array in Monorepo child `package.json` files
+### Using the `codependence.codependencies` array in Monorepo child packages

-You can add codependencies to child `package.json` files in your monorepo to ensure specific dependencies are pinned to a specific different versions across your monorepo.
+You can add a `codependence.codependencies` array to child packages in your monorepo to ensure specific dependencies are pinned to a specific different versions within your monorepo packages.

 #### For example